 Edible gold leaf does not have any taste at all.
 This food decoration is only used for its luxurious and shiny appearance, and to add a festive and impressive touch to a dish.

 Edible Gold Leaf Recipes

 Edible gold leaf is mainly used in desserts and sometimes cocktails, but once in a while, it is part of a savory recipe, such as risotto and sushi, raising the dish to a more elegant and extravagant level.

-Gold leaf is readily available online, from specialty gold distributors and even Amazon.
-Specialty cake and candy decorating stores often carry gold leaf or gold flakes.
-If you are looking for the sheets, you might also find them at an art supply store, where they are used in art or craft projects.
-Just be sure that if you find the gold leaf at a non-cooking source, you are truly buying an edible-quality gold leaf.
+Gold leaf can be found at specialty marketplaces online.
+Certain cake and candy decorating stores will carry gold leaf or gold flakes, and the sheets may also be available in an art supply store (to be used in art or craft projects).
+Be sure that if purchasing the gold leaf from a non-cooking source that it is an edible-quality gold leaf.

 When selecting edible gold leaf, it is important to choose gold that is as pure as possible.
 This means it should be 22 to 24 carats, which is actually a greater purity than most gold jewelry.
 Gold leaf with a smaller carat value has more impurities and is less safe to eat.
 The square sheets range in size from 1 1/2 inches to 5 1/2 inches and are sold in booklets of 10 to 100 pages.
 The flakes are packaged in jarlike containers and range from 100 milligrams to 1 gram in weight.

 Edible gold leaf is very delicate and needs to be handled with care.
 The booklets of sheets should be laid flat and stored in an airtight container in a cool, dry place away from any warm and damp conditions.
 The flakes should also be stored in a cool, dry place.
 Edible gold leaf will last indefinitely.